bipinchandradobriyal/crashwithgo/README.md

 	Go routines are not thread

-	Go routines submits an unit of execution
+	Go routines submit an unit of execution

-	Syntaxes fo execution of go routine
+	Syntax for the execution of go routine

 	Will not cover sync/mutex here